Skip to Content

 Fluker's Ceramic Heat Emitter, Natural B0002DHO6SView On Amazon

-Best For Reptile owners who need reliable 24-hour heat without light disturbance, especially for nocturnal species or nighttime temperature maintenance.
+Best For Reptile owners who need consistent 24/7 heat without light disruption, especially for nocturnal species like ball pythons and geckos.

 Max Wattage 100W